open-telemetry/semantic-conventions/docs/attributes-registry/telemetry.md

 | `rust` | none |  ![Stable](https://img.shields.io/badge/-stable-lightgreen) |
 | `swift` | none |  ![Stable](https://img.shields.io/badge/-stable-lightgreen) |
 | `webjs` | none |  ![Stable](https://img.shields.io/badge/-stable-lightgreen) |

-## Notes

-[1]: The OpenTelemetry SDK MUST set the `telemetry.sdk.name` attribute to `opentelemetry`.
-If another SDK, like a fork or a vendor-provided implementation, is used, this SDK MUST set the `telemetry.sdk.name` attribute to the fully-qualified class or module name of this SDK's main entry point or another suitable identifier depending on the language.
-The identifier `opentelemetry` is reserved and MUST NOT be used in this case.
-All custom identifiers SHOULD be stable across different versions of an implementation.

-[2]: Official auto instrumentation agents and distributions SHOULD set the `telemetry.distro.name` attribute to a string starting with `opentelemetry-`, e.g. `opentelemetry-java-instrumentation`.